 The existing ‘Feed-in-Tariff’ (FiT) scheme will be superseded by the ‘Smart Export Guarantee’ (SEG) proposed by the Govt.
 Electricity suppliers will now pay small scale energy producers for excess energy produced from their installations, that are being put back into the grid.

 The SEG scheme will create a new marketplace; wherein, suppliers will be encouraged to bid for the excess electricity produced.
-This will give exporters a competitive market price and the solar installed property owners, will have a more excellent choice and control over the buying and selling of electricity.
+This will give exporters a competitive market price and the solar panel installed property owners, will have a more excellent choice and control over the buying and selling of electricity.
 SEG will lead to consumers, who install new clean energy, being paid for the energy they generate, thereby protecting consumers from higher cost burdens.

 It has been observed that LG and Panasonic produce high-quality solar modules; they provide a 25-year warranty & high-efficiency solar modules at affordable prices.